shriram/lab-assign/README.md

 they may be designations of the actual lab: days and times), but this gets very awkward to process.
 This manual step saves this pain.

-You can have any number of additional fields that don' begin with sequential integers.
+You can have any number of additional fields that don't begin with sequential integers.
 They will be ignored.

 ## Program Modifications